 Civil Behavior and Community Standards

-It is expected that in and out of the classroom, on and off campus, each student in the School will act in an honest way and will respect the rights of others.
+It is expected that in and out of the classroom, on and off campus, each student in the School of General Studies will act in an honest way and will respect the rights of others.
 Freedom of expression is an essential part of University life, but it does not include intimidation, threats of violence, or the inducement of others to engage in violence or in conduct which harasses others.
 Conduct which threatens or harasses others because of their race, sex, religion, disability, sexual orientation, or for any other reason is unacceptable and will be dealt with very severely.
 For all to benefit from the diversity to be found at Columbia, all must live up to these standards.

 Honor Code and Honor Pledge

 In 2013 the student councils of the undergraduate schools of Columbia University, on behalf of the whole student body, created an Honor Code to uphold the maintenance of academic integrity as a fundamental and jointly held responsibility for all students.
 The councils also created an Honor Pledge, which all students recite and affirm when they matriculate as Columbia students.
-The texts of the Honor Code and Honor Pledge may be found here.

 It is essential to the academic integrity and vitality of this community that individuals do their own work and properly acknowledge the circumstances, ideas, sources, and assistance upon which that work is based.
 Academic honesty in class assignments, term papers, examinations, laboratory reports, and computer projects is expected of all students.

-Students who are unsure about the proper presentation of their own independent work should consult with their instructor or advisor.
+Students who are unsure about the proper presentation of their own independent work should consult with their instructor or academic advisor.